Connecticut Security Deposit Collections & Holdings

 Maximum Security Deposit Allowed in Connecticut

-Connecticut law limits the maximum security deposit to two months’ rent.
-However, the maximum security deposit is one month’s rent if the tenant is 62 years old or older.
+Connecticut law limits the maximum security deposit to two months’ rent by default.
+The maximum security deposit is one month’s rent if the tenant is 62 years old or older.

 If a tenant turns 62 years old during a lease term, the landlord must return a portion of the security deposit so it does not exceed one month’s rent if requested by the tenant.